Free video downloads. Feel free to subscribe to Kris’ YouTube channel

 An exciting exposition of Psalm 47.
 Praise precedes, predicts, prevails, preserves, etc. Everything runs smoother with praise.

-UP WORDS (Thru the Prism of Krism videos)
+Short Devotional Videos (Thru the Prism of Krism)

 From 5 to 13-minute mini-video series